 Just as you avoid those customers who have outstanding balances or who take too long to pay on their accounts, remember that your vendors feel the same way about you.
 Your Accounts Payable (A/P) Aging Report helps you monitor what you owe and when it is due.
 You will be able to maintain a good reputation with your vendors and ensure no due dates are overlooked.
 Not only can past due A/P accounts ruin your relationship with your vendors, but they can also cost you late fees or forfeiture of any potential early payment discounts.

 There are more aspects of financial reporting – for example, a cash flow statement may be what your business needs to track cash and non-cash activity.
-If you are still not sure where to start when it comes to dealing with important accounting reports, don’t be afraid to seek out a professional accountant.
+If you are still not sure where to start when it comes to dealing with important accounting reports, don’t be afraid to seek out a professional CPA.
 They would be in the best position to advise you on your business finances and concepts such as the Generally Accepted Accounting Principles (GAAP).